 By Dave Butts

-Here are seven specific ways to pray through the election process!
-Local and county elections are today!
-If you haven’t already voted early, here are 7 specific ways to pray through this process before, during and after election day!
+This resource will give you 7 specific ways to pray before, during and after election day!
 If you have already voted, use this guide to pray for others as they vote!

 Pray before you vote: